Want to know more about smart cards?

 What is the cost of an average smart card?

-Why is reloadability important to the development of the smart card vis-a-vis disposable cards?
+Why is reloadability essential to the development of the smart card vis-a-vis disposable cards?

 The Smart Card Alliance

-The Smart Card Forum represents a very diverse group of industries and government groups, many of whom have seemingly competitive interests.
+Smart Card Forum represents a very diverse group of industries and government groups, many of whom have seemingly competing for interests.
 Is it possible that such a diverse group can work together productively?